Helen Lawrenson: Career

 Tiring of Vassar, she got jobs as a newspaper reporter in Syracuse, New York — two years on the Journal, then two years when lured away to the Herald, a Hearst paper.

-Lawrenson enjoyed the work greatly, and learned the trick of acting casual.
-"It was a matter of pride with us never to appear to be working."
+Lawrenson enjoyed the work greatly, and learned the trick of acting casual: "It was a matter of pride with us never to appear to be working."
 She interviewed, among others, Lindbergh, Admiral Byrd, Red Grange, Eleanor Roosevelt, Clarence Darrow, Al Jolson (whom she idolized).
 She also loved reviewing burlesque shows in New York City.

-"The life I managed to lead was an entertainingly dissipated caper", with heavy drinking in speakeasies, as it was illegal during Prohibition.
+"The life I managed to lead was an entertainingly dissipated caper", she once stated, adding that this included heavy drinking in speakeasies during Prohibition.

-Remarkably, in 1932, at the depth of the Depression, she ascended to heights of comfort and prestige.
-She came to New York as an editor of Vanity Fair, a fashionable magazine which maintained a frolicsome attitude as if the Depression did not exist.
-She describes the atmosphere at Vanity Fair as a happy one, largely because of editor Frank Crowninshield.
+She joined Vanity Fair in the 1920s as an editor and film critic.
+In 1932, at the depth of the Depression, she ascended to heights of comfort and prestige in the media circles.
+Then, Vanity Fair maintained a frolicsome attitude as if the Depression did not exist.
+She described the atmosphere at the magazine as a happy one, largely because of editor Frank Crowninshield.
 Once a week, they were treated to a fancy lunch from the Savarin restaurant.

 Lawrenson was a senior editor and film critic at Vanity Fair from 1932 to 1935 and also wrote for Vogue, Harper's Bazaar, Look, Esquire and Town & Country.
 Lawrenson was the first woman to write for men's magazine Esquire.
-Her first article, "Latins Are Lousy Lovers" (1936), initially published anonymously, in which she ridiculed machismo as “quantity rather than quality”, caused a sensation and was considered probably the “most notorious piece” in an Esquire collection from 1973.
+There, her first article, "Latins Are Lousy Lovers" (1936), initially published anonymously, in which she ridiculed machismo as "quantity rather than quality", caused a sensation and was considered probably the "most notorious piece" in an Esquire collection from 1973.
 While married to her first husband, she published under the name Helen Brown Norden.

 She attended lavish parties and dinners, in a high society of the rich, titled and entitled.
-According to Jane Fonda, once Roger Vadim asked Lawrenson "Do I look like Abraham Lincoln?" to which she replied "All I see is a guy with big ears and a hangdog face."
+According to Jane Fonda, once Roger Vadim asked Lawrenson "Do I look like Abraham Lincoln?" to which she replied, "All I see is a guy with big ears and a hangdog face."
 According to Lawrenson, Jackie Kennedy was very aware of her husband's "hundreds of women".
 Lawrenson wrote an uncustomarily negative article about Julie Andrews, calling her background not "compatible with reticence and timidity".

 She continued to support herself precariously by writing articles the rest of her life.